mikessh/migmap/README.md

 brew tap mikessh/repseq
 brew install migmap-macos # or migmap-linux
 ```

+Another option is to intall MIGMAP using BIOCONDA, see corresponding [recipe](http://bioconda.github.io/recipes/migmap/README.html).

 MiGMAP can be compiled from sources using [Gradle](https://gradle.org/) with ``gradle build``.
 Note that in order for tests to pass IgBlast binaries should be in ``$PATH`` variable, you may need to modify following part of ``build.gradle``